Kian121/Multinational-Retail-Data-Centralisation/README.md

 Step 6:

 Create a method called clean_user_data in the DataCleaning class which will perform the cleaning of the user data.
-You will need clean the user data, look out for NULL values, errors with dates, incorrectly typed values and rows filled with the wrong information.

 ![img6](assets/image6.png)

 Step 7:

-Now create a method in your DatabaseConnector class called upload_to_db.
+Now create a method in the DatabaseConnector class called upload_to_db.
 This method will take in a Pandas DataFrame and table name to upload to as an argument.

 ![img7](assets/image7.png)

 Step 8:

-Once extracted and cleaned use the upload_to_db method to store the data in your sales_data database in a table named dim_users.
+Once extracted and cleaned use the upload_to_db method to store the data in the sales_data database in a table named dim_users.

 ![img8](assets/image8.png)